bentomhall/nih-system/homebrewery/world/player-options.md

 \page

 ## Inventor
 Inventors are adventurers whose talents bend toward the clockwork, toward arcane technology (aethertech) as applied beyond the manufactory floor.
 Unlike mechanists, they do not cast spells; instead they directly manipulate aether and machinery.
-Since the Fourth Wish and the awakening of the Soul-forged, inventors and mechanics have multiplied.
+Since the Fourth Wish and the awakening of the Soul-forged, inventors and mechanists have multiplied.
 One oddity of both of them is that most of their inventions can't actually be operated by other people without the inventor present.
 There's always something missing.
 Some theorize that the inventor's own soul is a critical component in the tech.
 This has drastically reduced the speed with which advanced technology can spread.

 {{{note